-item, wait for the "Edit Landing Mission" interface to appear on the right side of the interface, then tap a certain area of the map to set a temporary alternate point, and the remote controller will generate default arrival hovering point.
-Users can drag the icons of the arrival hovering point and landing point on the map, or accurately set the locations of the arrival hovering point and landing point by entering coordinates on the "Edit Landing Mission" interface.

-• Tap the "😵" icon in the upper left corner of the map interface, place a marked point at a interface, then tap the ". icon in the expanded item, and the aircraft will land vertically at the current location.
+- Tap the " icon on the left side of the map interface, then tap the " icon in the expanded item, wait for the "Edit Landing Mission" interface to appear on the right side of the interface, then tap a certain area of the map to set a temporary alternate point, and the remote controller will generate default arrival hovering point.
+Users can drag the icons of the arrival hovering point and landing point on the map, or accurately set the locations of the arrival hovering point and landing point by entering coordinates on the "Edit Landing Mission" interface. - Tap the "\mathbb{8}" icon in the upper left corner of the map interface, place a marked point at a certain location on the map, and select the precise diversion icon " ... in the marked point to edit the landing mission.

 • The precise diversion function can only take effect when the aircraft's GNSS signal is good.

 During landing, please always pay attention to the aircraft status and signal connection.

-• Auto landing: While the aircraft is flying, tap the " " icon on the left side of the map
+• Auto landing: While the aircraft is flying, tap the "🎂" icon on the left side of the map interface, then tap the " icon in the expanded item, and the aircraft will land vertically at the current location.